dvdvideo1234/steam-cmd-installer/README.md

 # steamcmd installer for linux
 this linux script will automatically download and install steamcmd and will let either automatically install a game of your choice or just update steam and end there
 Plan: make the script put the user input before starting any work so the ycan abort without having to delete the steamcmd folder each time you abort.
-. if the script dont work do chmod 755 steamcmdinstaller3.0.sh
+. if the script dont work do chmod 755 (the name of the script you took)
 # Current Features
 32-64 bit architecture support(almost done!),
 Install a game from the script after it installed steamcmd,